The-Marcy-Lab-School/mod-7-react-api-project/proposal.md

 If time permits, the following stretch features will be implemented in order of priority:

-* Users will be able to…
+- Users will be able to…
-Keep a stored log of their recent searches cascading from most recent to oldest maybe as a small icon or the names in a box somewhere on the screen.
+Keep a stored log of their recent searches cascading from most recent to oldest maybe as a small icon or the names in a box somewhere on the screen

-* Users will be able to…
+- Users will be able to…
-See all instances/characters of relevance to the character's name, multiple boxes showcasing instead of just one.
+See all instances/characters of relevance to the character's name, multiple boxes showcasing instead of just one

-* Users will be able to…
+- Users will be able to…
-Users will be able to change the color theme from light mode to dark mode.
+Users will be able to change the color theme from light mode to dark mode

 **Example:**